informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 |    `sovC`     |     `chCB`     |             `transfer/chCB/tokA_onB`             |        yes        |       `tokA_onB`       |     `transfer/chBA/tokA`     |
 |    `sovB`     |     `chBA`     |               `transfer/chBA/tokA`               |        yes        |         `tokA`         |              -               |

-Note that, `MsgTransfer` on Sovereign IBC takes an IBC denom trace when sending it back via its originating channel, otherwise, it takes a native token.
+Note that, `MsgTransfer` on the Sovereign `IBC` module takes an IBC denom trace when sending it back via its originating channel, otherwise, it takes a native token.
 This means that _mint_ and _burn_ methods take an IBC denom trace, while _escrow_ and _unescrow_ methods take a native token.

 |  method  | denom type |    trigger    |                             condition                             |
 | :------: | :--------: | :-----------: | :---------------------------------------------------------------: |